-If a run encounters a catastrophic failure where an error prevents a catalog from compiling, Events will not display any failures.
+If a run encounters a catastrophic failure where an error prevents a catalog from compiling, the Events page does not display any failures.
 This is because no events actually occurred.
-It’s important to remember that Events is primarily concerned with events, not runs.
+It’s important to remember that information on the Events page is primarily concerned with events, not runs.

-Keeping time synchronized across your deployment will help Events produce accurate information and keep it running smoothly.
-Consider running NTP or similar across your deployment.
-As a bonus, NTP is easily managed with PE and doing so is an excellent way to learn Puppet and PE if you are new to them.
+Keeping time synchronized across your deployment helps the Events page produce accurate information and keep it running smoothly.
+Consider running NTP across your deployment.
+As a bonus, NTP is easily managed with PE, and doing so is an excellent way to learn Puppet and PE if you are new to them.

-schedule metaparameter is set for a given resource, and the scheduled time has not yet arrived, that resource will log a “skip” event in Events.
+schedule metaparameter is set for a given resource, and the scheduled time has not yet arrived, that resource logs a “skip” event on the Events page.
 Note that this is only true for user-defined

-schedule and does not apply to built-in scheduled tasks that happen weekly, daily, etc.
+schedule and does not apply to built-in scheduled tasks that happen weekly, daily, or at other intervals.

 For resource types that take the

-ensure property, (such as user or file resource types), when the resource is first created, Events will only display a single event.
+ensure property, (such as user or file resource types), when the resource is first created, the Events page only displays a single event.
 This is because Puppet has only changed one property (

-ensure) which sets all the baseline properties of that resource at once.
-For example, all of the properties of a given user are created when the user is added, just as they would be if the user was added manually.
-If a PE run changes properties of that user resource later, each individual property change will be shown as a separate event.
+ensure), which sets all the baseline properties of that resource at once.
+For example, all of the properties of a given user are created when the user is added, just as if the user was added manually.
+If a PE run changes properties of that user resource later, each individual property change is shown as a separate event.